ripanea/Demux_tools/README.md

 The **input** is a list of FASTQ files and one or more barcodes that will be extracted in one single file.

-The **output** are FASTQ files that contain only the correct barcoded reads.
+The **output** are FASTQ files that contain only the correctly barcoded reads.

 ### Examples